jkoberg/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJsonAutomated.md

 - The return types of the `unapply` must match the argument types of the `apply` method.
 - The parameter names of the `apply` method must be the same as the property names desired in the JSON.

-Case classes natively meet these requirements.
+Case classes with 22 or fewer fields natively meet these requirements.
 For more custom classes or traits, you might have to implement them.